Logius-standaarden/fsc-core/draft-fsc-core-00.md

 hide footbox
 @enduml

-All Inways and Outways of a Peer are managed by the local Contract Manager.
-The Contract Manager stores all Contracts that involve the Peer and translates the content of the Contracts in configuration for the local Inway and Outway functionality.
+Inways and Outways of a Peer are in part configured by the Contract Manager.
+The Contract Manager stores Contracts involving the Peer and translates the content of the Contracts in configuration for the local Inway and Outway functionality.

 @startuml
 title: Local Peer configuration